klpn/Seregmort.jl/README.md

 The script has been adapted to work with the shapefiles available (under a CCZero license) from National Archives of Sweden.
-You may download a [ZIP archive](http://riksarkivet.se/psi/NAD_Topografidata.zip) with these files and unzip it in the directory `naddata` under the `seregmort` directory.
+You may download a [ZIP archive](http://riksarkivet.se/psi/NAD_Topografidata.zip) with these files and unzip it in the directory `data` under the main `Seregmort` directory.
 Data from [one of the Excel metadata files](http://riksarkivet.se/psi/g_units_names.xls) is included in this repository in JSON format (under `data`); this file is used to translate the geographical codes used by Statistics Sweden into the unit